Z2gK/hhc24-writeup/Act1.md

 ![curl challenge](files/Act1/curl1.png))

-**FOR SILVER AWARD**, one needs to achieve certain objectives by using `curl` correctly.
+**FOR SILVER AWARD**, the player needs to achieve certain objectives by using `curl` correctly.
 Here are the questions and answers:

 1. Unlike the defined standards of a curling sheet, embedded devices often have web servers on non-standard ports.
 Use curl to retrieve the web page on host "curlingfun" port 8080.
    - `curl "http://curlingfun:8080"`